go-lover/go-wolfy/docs.md

 **Usage Example**

-This example looks up the user "flic" and displays their rank, total kill count, and the outcome of their most recent game.
+This example looks up the user "SOMEONE" and displays their rank, total kill count, and the outcome of their most recent game.

 ```go
 package main